msheliga1/pj3ReactQLCoalViolence/README.md

 [Link to Acceptance Criteria ](#acceptance-criteria)

 ## Project Goals
-Create a student programming portfolio front-end using react and react components.
+Modify a book search app from REST to GraphQL using MERN-reach and web token security.

 ========================================================
 ## Technical Project Details